 To the degree possible, destroy remaining infected plants in affected areas as well as immediate adjacent rows.
 That practice will help prevent inoculum buildup, and is particularly important if growing a susceptible cotton cultivar.
 Do not bury infected plants.
 Instead, pull up those plants and burn or compost them at high temperatures.

-Management of FOV Race 4
+Mitigate impact of FOV Race 4

 Carefully note locations of any confirmed or likely infested areas.
 A hand-held GPS unit can provide GPS coordinates of infected areas.
 Monitor fields seasonally for changes in size of affected areas.